 Check out my New York Times Learning Network interactive for English Language Learners on Daylight Savings Time.
 Students identify word meanings, explain the context clues they used to determine them, and then respond to an informational writing prompt.
+If you get a “page not available” the first time you click on the link, just refresh the page and it will appear – it’s a quirk of their website.

 Most of us “lost an hour” today, so I thought I’d quickly bring together a list of accessible resources on Daylight Savings Time.
 Here in the United States, we’ll be reverting to Standard Time from Daylight Savings time on the second Sunday in November.